PLUS SIZE Fashion Illustration Tutorial

 plua size fashion illustration techniques tutorial by laura volpintesta

-Plus Size Fashion Illustration.
+Plus Size Fashion Illustration

-The way I was taught to draw models for my fashion design degree at Parsons the New School for Design in the 90s is so embarassing, I can’t even share the photots any more… and I used to be so proud of them! yikes.
-Emaciated, the literally looked like bones.
+The way I was taught to draw models for my fashion design degree at Parsons the New School for Design in the 90s is so embarassing, I can’t even share the photos of my sketches… and I used to be so proud of them!
+Yikes.

-I was an A student.
-I was totally brainwashed into being at odds with my own body!!!
-So sad.
-When i look at those drawings I can see the deep sense of disconnection with my own truth that was built in to the very system that I was learning within, and I shudder to think how deep the implications of that run.
-For all women, and for institutions that perpetuate this disconnect.
+When I look at those drawings today I can see the deep sense of disconnection with my own truth that was built in to the very system that I was learning within.

-Do you know what happened as soon as I gave birth to my first child?
-I stopped picking up fashion magazines (or, in today’s language, “consuming fashion media”.
-It was so simple, easy and natural, as i became immersed in the miraculous nature of my very real body, fashion imagery became almost comical to me.
+It was so simple, easy and natural, as I became immersed in the miraculous and utilitarian nature of my very real body, fashion imagery became almost comical to me.

-From that day on, as a Parsons faculty, I would never give an A to a student drawing such horridly distorted figures.
-Because I wasnt teaching that.
-I made sure of it.
-There was no way my soul would let me,
+From that day on, as a Parsons Fashion Faculty faculty, I would never give an A to a student drawing such horridly distorted figures.
+Because I wasn’t teaching that.

 plus size fashion illustration workshop- Laura Volpintesta- plus size fashion croquis